pmbittner/Polypropylene/README.md

 ## Code Examples

+The small pizza example from the top of this readme file can be found in `examples/pizzasnippet/`.
-The pizza example is exemplified in further detail in `examples/pizza`.
+It is exemplified in further detail in `examples/pizza/`.
 We suggest heading to the `main.cpp` for getting an entry point and quick start.

 We plan to publish examples of usage of Polypropylene in video game development but this requires more code polishing, yet.